 In most cases, the infant develops symptoms in the first weeks of life – either with "cyanosis" (blue tint to the lips and skin), or with breathlessness and failure to gain weight at a normal rate.
 There are many variations of this abnormality.
 Many affected patients also have other defects in the heart or main arteries, including Pulmonary Stenosis (a "tight" pulmonary valve), Pulmonary Atresia (no pulmonary valve) and possibly a coarctation (kink) in the Aorta.
 Such problems may cause severe obstruction to blood flow and may require urgent cardiac catheterization or surgery.

 Zoey was transferred to Nationwide Children’s where she was placed under the care of Dr. Darren Berman, co-Director of Cardiac Catheterization and Interventional Therapy in The Heart Center.
 He and his team were able to do a high-risk open heart surgery that saved Zoey from needing a heart or lung transplant.

 Treatment, which is surgical, is aimed at repairing the defect and any associated problems, where that can be done.
 In many cases the heart can be made to function sufficiently well to eliminate symptoms and to allow normal schooling and near normal activities.
 Most cases are amenable to 'Complete Repair', though more than one operation may be needed.

-In a minority of the more complex cases complete repair may not be possible.
-In such cases treatment aims to make the heart work as effectively as possible.
-This may involve several operations.
-For some children the final operation is called the Fontan Operation.
+In a minority of the more complex cases, complete repair may not be possible.
+In such cases treatment aims to make the heart work as effectively as possible which may involve several operations.
+For some children the final operation is called the Fontan.
 This leads to blue blood (low in oxygen) being channeled through the lungs, without any 'pump' driving it.
-The ventricles then pump the red blood (high in oxygen), round the body.
-This operation makes the child 'Pink' - but does not correct the original problem.
+The ventricles then pump the red blood (high in oxygen), around the body.
+This operation makes the child 'pink' - but does not correct the original problem.